mleoking/LeoReference/program/java/spark/notes/LeoSparkNote.md

 spark.sql.objectHashAggregate.sortBased.fallbackThreshold | 128 | In the case of ObjectHashAggregateExec, when the size of the in-memory hash map grows too large, we will fall back to sort-based aggregation.
 This option sets a row count threshold for the size of the hash map.
 We are trying to be conservative and use a relatively small default count threshold here since the state object of some TypedImperativeAggregate function can be quite large (e.g. percentile_approx). spark.task.maxFailures | 4 | Number of failures of any particular task before giving up on the job.
 The total number of failures spread across different tasks will not cause the job to fail; a particular task has to fail this number of attempts.
 Should be greater than or equal to 1.
-Number of allowed retries = this value - 1. spark.yarn.max.executor.failures | numExecutors * 2, with minimum of 3 | The maximum number of executor failures before failing the application.
+Number of allowed retries = this value - 1. spark.yarn.max.executor.failures | numExecutors * 2, with minimum of 3 | The maximum number of executor failures before failing the application. spark.sql.files.maxPartitionBytes | 134217728 (128 MB) | The maximum number of bytes to pack into a single partition when reading files.

 ## Q&A
 * [Spark iteration time increasing exponentially when using join](https://stackoverflow.com/questions/31659404/spark-iteration-time-increasing-exponentially-when-using-join)